acidanthera/MacKernelSDK/README.md

     - In `assert.h` to avoid kext assertion checking before 10.12
 - Fixed compiler warnings:
     - In `IOPCIDevice.h` due to missing overrides
+    - In `OSMetaClass.h` due to using unsupported memory checking with older clang